Canadiens 7, Maple Leafs 2

 Lafleur’s goals enabled him to keep a promise he made to 9 year old Cory Gurnsey of Calgary.

-Last week, young Cory was wearing a No. 10 Canadiens sweater similar to the one Lafleur wears when he was stabbed eight times on his way home from school.
+Last week, young Cory was wearing a number 10 Canadiens sweater similar to the one Lafleur wears when he was stabbed eight times on his way home from school.
 Doctors had to cut the sweater away to treat Cory’s wounds.

-When Lafleur heard about the incident, he had a No. 10 Montréal sweater sent to Cory.
+When Lafleur heard about the incident, he had a number 10 Montréal sweater sent to Cory.
 Then he spoke to the Calgary youngster and promised that if he scored a goal against Toronto Saturday night, he would send the puck to him.

 “I told the youngster that I’d try to win the game for him,” said Lafleur, who didn’t take much time to get a goal, firing in a power-play score at 4:12 of the opening period.